 Quick Tip:

-If payroll is still taking too much time or if you’ve outgrown a spreadsheet, consider using a small business payroll software like Gusto.
+If payroll is taking too much time or if you’ve outgrown a spreadsheet, consider using a small business payroll software like Gusto.

 Step 1: Review Payroll Excel Template & Edit for Your Business

 Figuring out how to do payroll using an Excel template can take some time.
-First, you need to take a look at the template and evaluate your business needs.
-A standardized Excel template for payroll should have tabs for each month, with links to formulas that calculate employee taxes, deductions, and pay.
-You also need a “Set Up” tab from which your payroll calculations can pull standard information, such as pay rate and benefits enrolled.
+First, download the above payroll spreadsheet, review the template, and evaluate whether it can meet your pay processing needs.
+A standardized Excel template for payroll should have tabs for each month with links to formulas or Excel functions that calculate employee taxes, deductions, and pay.

-Keep the “Set Up” tab up-to-date so you can easily link to it each month you run payroll.
+You also need a “Set Up Employee Data” tab from which your payroll calculations can pull standard information, such as pay rate and benefits enrolled.
+It’s important to keep this tab up-to-date so you can easily link to each payroll month tab.
 This helps with automation and prevents double work.

-Here are some questions that can help you identify the information needed to finalize the template.
+If you’re unsure what to include, here are some questions that can help you identify the information needed to finalize the payroll Excel template:

 - How many employees do you have?